misol1/gotoxy/README.md

  \Ox;y;w;h: clear/write to offscreen buffer, copy back at end or at next \O

 (*)   Use 'k' to keep current color, 'u/U' for console fgcol/bgcol, 'v/V' to use
-      existing fgcol/bgcol at position where text is put (**)  Same as (*), precede with '-' to force color and ignore color control codes (***) One or more of: 'c/r' to follow/restore cursor position, 'w/W' to wrap/spritewrap text, 'i' to ignore all control codes, 's' to enable scrolling
+      existing fgcol/bgcol at position where text is put, 'Z/z/Y/X' to or/add/and/xor current color with color at position
+(**)  Same as (*), precede with '-' to force color and ignore color control codes (***) One or more of: 'c/r' to follow/restore cursor position, 'w/W' to wrap/spritewrap
+      text, 'i' to ignore all control codes, 's' to enable scrolling